chaslinux/steam-list/README.md

 # steam-list
-Create a .csv file of Steam games installed on a system
+Create a .txt file of Steam games installed on a *buntu system on your desktop